INFP Trauma: How INFPs Deal with and Respond to Past Trauma

 INFP Coping with Trauma

 The best way for the INFP to cope with their trauma is to recognize it and consciously seek out ways to grow and improve.
-INFPs are capable of making a difference in the world, and so seeking out ways to help others through similar experiences can be an amazing tool for them.
+INFPs are capable of making a difference in the world, so seeking out ways to help others through similar experiences can be an amazing tool for them.
 Once they have taken the appropriate time to process their own trauma and start to self-reflect on what they have been through, the healing can start to begin.
 It can be hard for anyone to relive this trauma and find ways to accept it without blaming themselves, but it can be especially difficult for the INFP.
 They can often go through feelings of serious guilt, continuing to blame themselves for how things went in the past.
-It is important for the INFP to seek out help (often professionally) after a serious trauma has occurred, as well as take time to journal their experiences and really process it themselves.
+It is important for the INFP to seek out help (often professionally) after serious trauma and to journal their experiences and process it themselves.
 They are skilled at analyzing themselves and understanding their own emotions, so long as they take the time to do so.
-Once the INFPs has allowed themselves time to grieve and accept their past, they can start to move forward towards being a more compassionate and understanding person.
-Helping others and using this trauma to make a difference in the world, is honestly one of the best ways to heal and move on for the INFP.
-Once they do this they can truly start to feel like themselves, and become a more stable and harmonious individual.
+Once the INFP has allowed themselves time to grieve and accept their past, they can start to move forward toward being a more compassionate and understanding person.
+Helping others and using this trauma to make a difference in the world is one of the best ways to heal and move on for the INFP.
+Once they do this, they can truly start to feel like themselves and become a more stable and harmonious individual.